fillumina/PerformanceTools/README.md

 ## Usage
 The easiest way to use this library is by extending one of its templates.
-Here is an example of a very simple JUnit test using a template that increases the iterations at each round until it matches the given performance stability.
+Here is an example of a very simple JUnit test using a template that increases the iterations at each round until it matches the required performance stability.

     public class DivisionByTwoPerformanceTest
             extends JUnitAutoProgressionPerformanceTemplate {